akashchouhan16/Data-Structures-And-Algorithms/CONTRIBUTING.md

 6. If the `PR` contains multiple source codes, it must list down the question title in the comment section while making the `PR`.

 For Reference :
-**To add 4 stack based solutions in a single pull eequest, the `PR` may contain a pull request comment as follows**
+**To add 4 stack based solutions in a single pull request, the `PR` may contain a pull request comment as follows**

 ```
 Stack Based Problems